lukas-rost/gke-security/docs/slides.md

 ------

 ## Importance of Monitoring and Logging
-- Key for identifying and responding to incidents
-- Provides visibility into cluster performance and health
-- Enables proactive issue resolution and security auditing
+- Role and strategic importance of monitoring and logging in Kubernetes security.
+- Overview of key metrics, logs, and indicators necessary for effective security oversight.

 ------

 ## Setting up Monitoring in GKE
-- Utilize Google Cloud Operations suite for Kubernetes monitoring
+- Step-by-step instructions for configuring Google Cloud Operations suite for Kubernetes.
-- Configure metrics and set up dashboards for real-time visibility
+- Custom metrics and dashboard configurations for GKE monitoring.
-- Implement custom metrics for specific monitoring needs

 ------

 ## Implementing Logging in GKE
+- Best practices for enabling and managing Stackdriver Logging in GKE.
-- Enable Stackdriver Logging for comprehensive log management
+- Techniques for log analysis, filtering, and correlation.
-- Collect logs from pods, nodes, and Kubernetes engine
-- Use filters and queries to analyze log data

 ------

 ## Best Practices for Monitoring and Logging
-- Establish logging levels and retention policies
-- Integrate alerts and notifications for anomalous activities
-- Regularly review logs and metrics for security and performance insights
+- Guidelines for log management policies, alerting strategies, and performance benchmarks.

 ------

 ## Tools and Integrations
-- Explore third-party tools like Prometheus, Grafana, and ELK Stack
+- Overview of essential third-party tools for enhanced monitoring and logging.
-- Integrate with incident response platforms
-- Leverage automation for continuous monitoring and alerting
+- Integration strategies for incident response and continuous security assessment.

 ---